Alexis of Russia: Assessment

 Alexis's letters were first published by Pyotr Bartenev in 1856.
-They have earned him a place in the history of Russian literature, as assessed by D.S.
-Mirsky:
+They have earned him a place in the history of Russian literature, as assessed by D. S. Mirsky:

 A few private letters and an instruction to his falconers is all we have of him.
 But it is sufficient for Sergey Platonov to proclaim him the most attractive of Russian monarchs.
 He acquired the moniker Tishayshy, which means "most quiet" or "most peaceful".
-He received this moniker through the ways he behaved- he would be kind and friendly, but the sounds created from instruments would provoke him.
+He received this moniker through the ways he behaved—he would be kind and friendly, but the sounds created from instruments would provoke him.
 Certain aspects of Russian Orthodoxy, not its most purely spiritual, but its aesthetic and worldly aspects, found in him their most complete expression.
 The essence of Alexis's personality is a certain spiritual Epicureanism, manifested in an optimistic Christian faith, in a profound, but unfanatical, attachment to the traditions and ritual of the Church, in a desire to see everyone round him happy and at peace, and in a highly developed capacity to extract a quiet and mellow enjoyment from all things.

+Personal description

+In 1666, his doctor Samuel Collins described Alexis (then aged 37) as having "a sanguine complexion with light brown hair, his beard uncut.
+He is tall and fat of a majestical deportment, severe in his anger, bountiful, charitable".

+Title

+The full title of Alexis in 1667 was:

 Family and children

 Alexis's first marriage to Miloslavskaya was harmonious and felicitous.
-She bore him thirteen children (five sons and eight daughters) in twenty-one years of marriage, and died only weeks after her thirteenth childbirth.
+They had thirteen children (five sons and eight daughters) in twenty-one years of marriage, and she died only weeks after her thirteenth childbirth.
 Four sons survived her (Alexei, Fyodor, Semyon and Ivan), but within six months of her death two of these were dead, including Alexei, the 15-year-old heir to the throne.
 The couple's children were: